exoplatform/exo-documentation/docs/GettingStarted.rst

    |image142|

-2. Click on ``Edit`` button --> Your comment text appears in the editor area allowing you to edit it.
+2. Click on ``Edit``  --> Your comment’s text appears in the editor area allowing you to edit it.

    |image143|